bytewizard42i/docs/deploy/manual/index.md

 deno run --allow-net main.ts
 ```

 Your server should be viewable at [localhost:8000](http://localhost:8000).
-Now
+For all you programming newbies,
+you must manually open https://localhost:8000 in a browser.

-let's run this code on the edge with Deno Deploy!
+Now let's run this code on the edge with Deno Deploy!

 ## Deploy your project